TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   **hierarchical clustering**.
 This approach does not require a specification of the number of clusters `k`, but it does still require a distance or similarity measure.
-Ideally, the branch lengths are constructed so that the sum of branch lengths between any two observations is equal to the distance between the observations in the original feature space.
+Ideally, the branch lengths are constructed so that the sum of branch lengths between any two observations approximates the distance between the observations in the original feature space.
 This representation is called a **dendrogram**.
 We can estimate how well a dendrogram recapitulates the original pairwise observation distances by measuring the correlation between the original pairwise distances and pairwise distances reconstructed from the branch lengths.
-The latter are called **cophenetic distances**.
-However, there is no clear cutoff to use to judge the result.
+This set of pairwise observation distances calculated from the branch lengths of a dendrogram are called **cophenetic distances**.

 Tree construction approaches can be broadly categorized into two groups.
 The first is **agglomerative clustering**.
 In this case, we start with one cluster per observation.
   We then successively merge the two closest clusters by placing them as adjacent nodes in a single tree.
-We repeat this process until all the observations are incorporated into the resulting tree.
-This approach generally produces a dendrogram.
-There are several different ways of measuring the distance between clusters.
+We repeat this process until all the clusters are incorporated into a single tree.
+This approach generally produces a dendrogram (branch lengths are additive and approximately recapitulate original pairwise distances between observations).
+There are several different ways of measuring the distance between clusters when deciding which clusters to merge next.
 One approach is called **single-linkage**, (also known as **nearest-neighbor**).
 Here we find the pair of observations, one in each cluster, with the smallest pairwise distance.
 This distance is used as the distance between those two clusters.
 This approach can lead to a small number of relatively diffuse clusters.
 Sometimes instead of a tree suggesting clear distinct groups, single-linkage results in a 'chaining' of observations to one another, with no clear groupings suggested.
 Another approach is known as **complete-linkage** or **furthest neighbor** linkage, in which case we use the largest pairwise distance between observations in the two clusters as an estimate of distance between clusters.
-  This tends to result in more compact clusters, but often tends to produce the impression of more clusters than are actually present.
+  This tends to result in more compact clusters, but often produces the impression of more clusters than are actually present.
 One approach that tends to produce intermediate results is **average** linkage otherwise known as the **unweighted pair group method with arithmetic mean** or **UPGMA**, where we take the average distance between all observations in one cluster and all the observations in the other cluster as the distance between groups.
 One drawback of this approach is that while furthest-neighbor and nearest-neighbor methods only depend on the ordering of distances, and are therefore invariant under monotonic transformations of the variables, the UPGMA method can give very different results after variable transformation.
+Other approaches try to remedy this weakness while maintaining less reliance on single pairs of observations for computing distances between clusters.

 The second approach to building a tree is called **divisive clustering**.
 Here we initially assign all observations to a single cluster.
 We then look for potential splits that result in two clusters with the largest distance between each other, placing the two resulting clusters at the two largest branches of the tree.
-Then we repeat the process, splitting clusters until each branch terminates in a single observation.
+Then we repeat the process, splitting clusters into successively smaller branches until each branch terminates in a single observation.
 This process does not necessarily result in a dendrogram.
 This approach is much less used, much less studied, and (depending on algorithm) potentially much more computationally intensive than agglomerative clustering.

 Every approach described thus far, with the exception of combinatorial clustering, is an approximate non-exhaustive search method.
 For k-means and k-medioids, one should generally